 Keeping a Cat in a Small Apartment

-But in a small apartment, there isn’t as much to clean, so the time spent is a few minutes per day.
-Plus, the products you choose for your kitty’s toileting and maintenance really make a difference in small spaces.
+But in a small apartment, there isn’t as much to clean, so the extra time spent to keep your place clean is only a few minutes per day.
+Plus, the products you choose for your kitty’s toileting and maintenance really make a difference in small spaces, especially for controlling cat smells in the air or in the litter box.

 What You Should Look for in Cat Litter for a Small Apartment